alessandroooo/optimization/_posts/2025-12-25-performance0.md

 date: 2025-12-25
 categories: [SQL, Oracle, performance]
 ---
-Lately I spent some time with performance optimization in Oracle SQL and here I would like to share my key takeaways.
+Lately I spent some time with performance optimization in an Oracle data warehouse and here I would like to share my key takeaways.

 ### The problem